RobotecAI/rai/src/rai/scenario_engine/README.md

 - **Purpose**: Manages the execution of different scenarios.
 Each scenario is made up of parts that can be messages, actions, or decisions.
 - **How it works**: Starts with a scenario, and runs through each part.
 It can send messages, execute actions, or make decisions based on certain conditions.
 - **Caching**: Can remember previous responses to save time and resources.
-This is handy when responses are predictable and don't need to be recalculated.
+This is useful when responses are predictable and don't need to be recalculated.

 ## Saving and Logging